 The most visual part of the team is its water rescue units.
 General purpose work and rescue boats are used for lakes and rivers.
 These boats are easily transported and can be disbursed throughout Northern Kentucky and beyond.
 But the pride of the water rescue vessels are boats 218, 219 and 220.
-These boats are equipped with medical equipment.
 These boats are fully equipped with state-of the-art sonar, radar, and communications, which dramatically increase the capability and efficiency of these vessels for any type of water rescue or recovery.
 Boone County Water Rescue is responsible for patrolling over 83 miles of the Ohio River.

 Boone County Water Rescue offers many services to its surrounding geographic area and other states: water safety programs, boat patrols, evidence collection, vehicle, bus, aircraft recovery and victim recovery.
 No other governmental body in the region provides such an array of services for boaters.

 The team’s capabilities include the use of the most sophisticated electronic equipment on the market – side scan sonar (Marine Sonic Technology) and underwater cameras.
 The side scan sonar not only reduces the risk to divers but has made recovery efforts faster.
 Systems include the ability to transmit (wirelessly) the video image and side scan sonar imaging to other boats and land-based operations.
 These systems have been instrumental in locating victims, automobiles, barges, boats, weapons and just about anything under the water.